oracle/cloudtestdrive/ATP/readme.md

   In case you are using a personal Cloud Trial Account, you will need to prepare your Cloud Environment to be able to execute these labs.
 See [instructions on this page](../AppDev/ATP-OKE/README.md) for all details.

+- **Want to connect to the Autonomous Database first?**

+  Most people attending this lab will already have experienced connecting to an ATP database and discovering it's features in the base Autonomous Database lab.
+If this would not be the case for you, your instructor will advise you to execute these [initial ATP steps](initial_atp_steps.md).

 ## Lab Instructions ##